-Swim Zone Matamata
+Swim Zone Matamata roof

 About Swim Zone Matamata

-At the end of April, the Swim Zone Matamata indoor pool, changing rooms and spa were closed after learning the Swim Zone Matamata pool roofing structure, and various other parts of the sports centre, were at risk in an earthquake.
+At the end of April 2021, the Swim Zone Matamata indoor pool, changing rooms and spa were closed after learning the Swim Zone Matamata pool roofing structure, and various other parts of the sports centre, were at risk in an earthquake.

 After being made aware of the risk with the indoor pool structure, we assessed the level of compliance across the rest of the facility.
 Other areas were also found wanting, and what started out as a $1.5 million project to carry out the scheduled pool roof replacement quickly escalated into a project that would cost between $3 million to $6 million to fix.

 That’s a significant investment and it has prompted us to ask if we should spend that amount of money on a facility that’s coming to the end of its life.
 To gather information and assess the options will take time, and we want the community to be involved as we work through what the future is for Swim Zone Matamata.
-Realistically we could be without a dedicated indoor pool for at least a few years but we are committed to providing an all year swimming option for the community.

 Latest news

-Swim Zone Matamata's outdoor pool conversion almost complete
+Swim Zone Matamata's pool roof has arrived!

 Frequently Asked Questions